Sponsors of

 for the first time in 37 years at Wing in March 2004.
 Robbie and Mary

-supported the Rockingham Re-Union in 2001, and Wing (right) and Wyboston
+supported the Rockingham Re-Union in 2001, the photoshoot at Wing (right), Wyboston

 Gough,

 Owen.
-A mechanic at Delta in 1960/61 and an SODC member, he recalls
+A mechanic at Delta Garage in 1960/61 and an SODC member, he recalls

 workshop manager Stan Fountain and sales